 Take in some of Broome’s amazing sights with a hovercraft as it can easily reach areas such as tidal flats that other craft cannot because the hovercraft rides on a cushion of air.
-View the magnificent sunset of Roebuck bay while admiring Pelicans, Egrets, Osprey and Sea Eagle pass by.
-Take the opportunity to walk down the sandy sea floor and spot starfishes as well as other little sea creatures (and even a sea turtle if you are lucky!) just right at the bottom of your feet!
+View the magnificent sunset of Roebuck Bay while admiring pelicans, egrets, osprey and sea eagles pass by.
+Take the opportunity to walk down the sandy sea floor and spot starfish as well as other little sea creatures (and even a sea turtle if you are lucky) just right at the bottom of your feet!

 Matso's Store started life as the Union Bank of Australia Ltd in 1910 and was converted into a cafe, micro-brewery and art gallery in 1997.
 Must-try drinks would definitely include their famous Ginger Beer and Mango Beer.
 If you would like to tease your palate, give their ice-hot chilli beer a shot!